-Audit Committee will consist of at least five and no more than six members of Board of Directors.
+Audit Committee will consist of at least three and no more than six members of Board of Directors.
 Board or its Nominating Committee will appoint Committee members and Committee chair.
 Each Committee member will be both independent and financially literate.

 Committee will meet at least four times a year, with authority to convene additional meetings, as circumstances require.
 Committee members are expected to attend each meeting.
 Committee will invite members of management, auditors or others to attend meetings and provide pertinent information, as necessary.
 Committee will hold private meetings with auditors and have executive sessions.
 Meeting agendas will be prepared and provided in advance to members, along with appropriate briefing materials.
 Minutes will be prepared.

 - Review significant accounting and reporting issues, including complex or unusual transactions and highly judgmental areas, and recent professional and regulatory pronouncements, and understand their impact on financial statements.

 - Review with management and external auditors results of audits.